elsahelg/dinosaurs-memory-game/README.md

 ### Existing features

 - Header
-  - Featured on top of the page to inidicate what type of game the user can expect.
+  - Featured on top of the page to indicate what type of game the user can expect.
   - Featured with a clear contrast to the background color and with a playful font in order to be inviting for children to play the game.
 <br><img src="assets/images/header-dino.png">

 - Short description of the memory game
-  - The description provides the user with information about the memory game and which cards to pair togheter.
+  - The description provides the user with information about the memory game and which cards to pair together.
  <br><img src="assets/images/game-short.png"><br>

 - Initial move